4d/docs/docs/REST/authUsers.md

 - some code to identify and authenticate the REST request sender,
 - if the authentication is successful, a call to [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges) that creates the web session on the server and assigns appropriate privileges to the session.

-If the function does not call [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges), no session is created and subsequent REST requests are rejected.
+If the function does not call [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges), no privileges are assigned, no license is consumed and subsequent REST requests are rejected.

 If the function is called from another context than a REST request, it does nothing.